Alek050/databallpy/README.md

 https://user-images.githubusercontent.com/49450063/224564808-fa71735f-5510-464d-8499-9044227a02e8.mp4

 As you can see, the timing (and placing) of the events do not correspond good with the tracking data locations, especially when events follow up quickly or around shots.
-Using the methodology of [this](https://kwiatkowski.io/sync.soccer) article, this package is able to synchronize tracking and event data using the Needleman-Wunsch algorithm.
+Using the methodology of [this][soccer-synch-url] article, this package is able to synchronize tracking and event data using the Needleman-Wunsch algorithm.

 After running the following command, the events are better synchronized to the tracking data: